 The Knights formed for battle in the morning, but were forced to stand in the hot sun all day because King Wladyslaw Jagiello, the commander of the Allied army, had his men wait in the trees as he heard three masses in spiritual preparation for the battle.
 The battle finally began in the afternoon when both sides were on the field.
 The weary and parched Teutonic Knights under Grand Commissar Kuno Von Lichtenstein, on the Knights’ left, charged the fresh Lithuanian and Tatar light cavalry under Lithuanian Grand Duke Witold on the Polish right… and promptly routed them.
 The Knights assumed they won the battle and began pursuit.
 The heavy warhorses of the Knights, however, couldn’t catch the lighter but faster horses.
 Most of the pursuing knights never returned and thus missed the real fighting.
 They couldn’t help defeat the much more heavily armed Poles.
 Despite the collapse of the Polish and Lithuanian right, no breakthrough was had: three companies from Smolensk fought to the death and heroically prevented the remaining Knights from getting behind the Polish lines.

-The main battle was between the Teutonic right under Grand Master Ulrich Von Junginenen (pictured above in Jan Matejko’s painting, in the large white cape) and the Polish left wing under King Wladyslaw Jagiello (in the painting, the king is in the silver armor on the hill on the right) and his tactical commander Zyndram of Maszkowice (the bearded knight next to Ulrich in the picture who lead from the front in the Western tradition).
+The main battle was between the Teutonic right under Grand Master Ulrich Von Junginenen (pictured above in Jan Matejko’s painting, in the large white cape) and the Polish left wing under King Wladyslaw Jagiello (in the painting, the king is in the silver armor on the hill on the right) and his tactical commander Zyndram of Maszkowice (the bearded knight next to Ulrich in the picture).

-Unlike the Grand Master, who charged with his knights, the King directed the battle from a hilltop in the eastern tradition.
-After the initial thundering clash by both sides in which they crashed into each other at full speed, the battle stalemated into a churning meat grinding mass, which favored the more heavily armored and trained Teutonic Knights.
+Unlike the Grand Master and Zyndram, who charged with their knights in the Western tradition, the King directed the battle from a hilltop in the Eastern tradition.
+After the initial thundering clash in which both sides crashed into each other at full speed, the battle stalemated into a churning meat grinding mass, a situation that favored the more heavily armored and trained Teutonic Knights.
 The melee included one of the most famous knights of the age: Jan Zizka, a Czech mercenary who would become famous as a battle lord during the Hussite rebellion of 1414 (in the scale armor above the Royal Banner about to kill a German knight).

 The Battle of Grunwald was not only one of the largest of the Middle Ages, it was also the last of the true knightly battles.
 It was the last battle where might made right.
 Strength of arm, whether wielding sword, axe, spear, hammer, or mailed fist, won the day — Not technology, but intestinal fortitude.
 Archers?
 Mere splotches on the ground where they were trampled underfoot.
 Cannon?
 Noisemakers abandoned after the merest hint of a mounted warrior.
 Amazingly brilliant tactics?
 Defeat is more crushing if you look your foe in the eye and rip out his soul.
 For hours, the battle was a swirling melee.
 As the shadows became long in the early evening, the Teutonic Knights managed to bring down the Royal Banner of Poland by knocking over Marcin of Wrocimowice (holding the banner in the picture above) which was the traditional medieval sign of victory.
 But for the Allies, this was a fight for national survival, and chivalric ritual would not interfere with military efficacy, so they fought on.